Jackson residents file lawsuit against city over water crisis

 JACKSON, Miss.
-(NewsNation) — Residents of Jackson, Mississippi, filed a class action lawsuit against the city and engineering firms amid their current water crisis that’s left thousands of people without drinkable and running water.
+(NewsNation) — Residents of Jackson, Mississippi, filed a class-action lawsuit against the city and engineering firms amid a current water crisis that has left thousands of people without drinkable and running water.

 Prior to the current water crisis, plaintiffs say the city’s water supply was “not fit for human consumption” due to high levels of lead and other contaminants.